-The animals and other carved figures of the pole symbolize the clan's history, ancestry, mythology, rights and privileges of the family who erected the pole.
+A animals and other carved figures of the pole symbolize the clan's history, ancestry, mythology, rights and privileges of the family who erected the pole.

 Stories and meanings of totem poles were shared orally with owners of the pole, the carver, family members and whomever else the owner chose to share.
 Because there was no written record or history the meanings of many totem poles cannot be translated or deciphered.

-There are several types of totem poles:
+Types of totem poles:

 The lifespan of a totem pole is about 100 years.
 Many are moved to protective environment such as museums and restored or replicated.